 In October 2011, the Company entered into a collaboration agreement with Kissei Pharmaceutical Co., Ltd., ("Kissei"), to perform research and development services relating to MN-221 (bedoradrine) in exchange for a non-refundable upfront payment of \$2.5 million.
-Under the terms of the agreement, the Company is responsible for all costs to be incurred in the performance of these services.
-The Company assessed the services in accordance with the authoritative guidance and concluded that the two studies to be performed under the agreement represented two separate performance obligations.
-The transaction price was allocated among the two studies that were deemed separate performance obligations based on the expected costs to be incurred for each obligation.
-Revenue is recognized proportional to the total costs expected for each performance obligation as incurred over the service period.
-The first study was completed in 2013.
-The amount received from Kissei and allocated, net of the amount recorded as revenue, is included on the balance sheet as current deferred revenue.
-No revenue was recognized for the three and nine months ended September 30, 2021 and 2020 in connection with the collaboration agreement with Kissei.
-As of September 30, 2021, the Company and Kissei were working to mutually terminate the collaboration agreement and cancel the second study contemplated thereunder.
-In October 2021, the Company refunded \$1.3 million of the prepayment and the Company expects to finalize the termination agreement by December 31, 2021.
+The Company assessed the services in accordance with the authoritative guidance and concluded that it met the definition of a collaborative arrangement per Accounting Standards Codification ("ASC") 808, Collaborative Arrangements ("ASC 808"), which was outside the scope of ASC 606, Revenue from Contracts with Customers ("ASC 606").
+Since ASC 808 did not provide recognition and measurement guidance for collaborative arrangements, the Company analogized to ASC 606 and concluded the two studies to be performed under the agreement represented two separate performance obligations.
+No services have been provided under the collaboration agreement subsequent to completion of the first study in 2013.
+In October 2021, the Company refunded \$1.3 million of the prepayment.
+As of March 31, 2022, the Company and Kissei were working to mutually terminate the collaboration agreement and cancel the second study contemplated thereunder and the Company expects to finalize the termination agreement in 2022.